sirra13/Chat-App-Node-Js/README.md

-# News-Reader-App
+# Chat App
-The app gives you a listview on your android mobile screens and when you select any of the news, it opens the page concerning that section.
+The app gives you a chatting feature inside your website.